charlesmorrisjr/charlesmorrisjr/README.md

 <div align="left">

- 🌱 I’m currently building an app that helps music composers create interesting chord progressions for their songs.
+ 🌱 I’m currently building a sight-reading generation app that helps beginning pianists learn how to sight-read.

  📚 I'm also learning about **cybersecurity**.